 1) Dark light

 Quite simply, it’s unique.
-Dark light conceals information from viewers, making a photograph appear mysterious and (depending upon your subject) potentially ominous or refined.
-You’ll see many product photographers capture dark images for high-end advertisements, since, again, it does a really good job of conveying emotions.
+Dark light conceals information from viewers, making a photograph appear mysterious and — depending upon your subject — potentially ominous or refined.
+You’ll see many product photographers capture dark images for high-end advertisements, since, again, it does such a good job of conveying emotions.

 The emotions of dark light:

 2) Bright light

 The obvious counterpoint is that bright light also exists, and it carries its own set of important emotions.
 Say that you want to capture an etherial, airy photograph.
 Would you rather take pictures under a dramatic storm, or during bright, hazy, late-afternoon sunlight?
 This shouldn’t be a tough question — the afternoon sunlight will give your photo a much softer, airier quality.

 The same is true in other cases.
 For example, maybe you want to capture a happy and optimistic image.
 If that’s your goal, you probably won’t go out in search of dim street corners at night.
 They just wouldn’t fit the mood, while a brighter scene might.

 Although bright light is pretty common, it’s still worth seeking out in many cases.
 If you’re after a certain type of mood — airy, optimistic, or etherial — bright light will be your bread and butter.

 The emotions of bright light: